t41372/Open-LLM-VTuber/README.md

 > :warning:
-> If you want to run this program on a server and access it remotely on your laptop, the microphone on the front end will only launch on secure context (a.k.a. https or localhost).
+> If you want to run this program on a server and access it remotely on your laptop, the microphone on the front end will only launch in a secure context (a.k.a. https or localhost).
 See [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia)

 Here is a checklist:
 - Install memgpt